Kerbalnut/Batch-Scheduled-Backup/README.md

 It's a given in this situation that other people will be using the computer this script is scheduled to run on.
 To reconcile this, custom error messages are written for nearly every known possibility, designed to describe in the simplest way necessary what went wrong and in most cases provide an easy SOLUTION for the user to fix the problem.

 ## Special Thanks:
-To Simon Sheppard for the superb resource that is SS64.com, as well as `DateMath.cmd` over at `http://ss64.com/nt/syntax-datemath.html`
+To Simon Sheppard for the superb resource that is SS64.com, as well as [DateMath.cmd](http://ss64.com/nt/syntax-datemath.html)!

-To Guy Chapman for `Parse-RobocopyLogs.ps1` over at `http://www.chapmancentral.co.uk/cloudy/2013/02/23/parsing-robocopy-logs-in-powershell/`
+To Guy Chapman for [Parse-RobocopyLogs.ps1](http://www.chapmancentral.co.uk/cloudy/2013/02/23/parsing-robocopy-logs-in-powershell/)!

 # v1.0 SHIPPED